-Assemble pipe and fittings quickly while cement is fluid.
-If cement has hardened, cut pipe, dispose of fitting and start over.

-- Insert pipe into fitting hub giving a quarter turn ensuring an even distribution of cement within the joint. - Once the pipe contacts the socket bottom hold pipe and fitting together until the pipe does not back out. - Align all piping system components properly without strain.
-Do not bend or pull pipe into position after being solvent welded.
+- Assemble pipe and fittings quickly while cement is fluid.
+If cement has hardened, cut pipe, dispose of fitting and start over. - Insert pipe into fitting hub giving - a quarter turn ensuring an even distribution of cement within the joint. - Once the pipe contacts the socket bottom hold pipe and fitting together until the pipe does not back out. - Align all piping system components properly without strain.
+Do not bend or pull pipe into position after being solvent welded. - See table for recommended set and cure times.